kenaidi01/kenaidi01/README.md

 - 👋 Hi, I’m @kenaidi01
-- 👀 I’m interested in Ancelyn
+- 👀 I’m interested in Gaming
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on -
 - 📫 How to reach me